davmayd/quickstart-mcafee-epo/README.md

 You can also use the AWS CloudFormation templates as a starting point for your own implementation.

+If you have an AWS GovCloud (US) account, you can launch this Quick Start in the AWS GovCloud (US) region.

 ![Quick Start architecture for McAfee ePO on AWS Cloud](https://d1.awsstatic.com/partner-network/QuickStart/datasheets/mcafee-epo-on-aws-architecture.2b0fcd639d86cdd302f7e96039f8b141630dc22f.png)

 For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/Jq6dV).